cdapio/coopr/docs/docs/source/misc/jboss-automator-script.rst

 .. note:: More JBoss applications can be added to the 'jboss-apps' directory and will be installed into the '$JBOSS_HOME/standalone/deployments' directory by default.

-Configure Oracle Java 7 Service in Cask Coopr
+Configure Oracle Java 7 Service in Coopr
 ---------------------------------------------------
 JBoss AS requires Oracle Java 7.
-The following will add a service to Cask Coopr for installing and configuring Java:
+The following will add a service to Coopr for installing and configuring Java:
 ::

  $ curl -o /tmp/oracle-java-7 $REMOTE_COOPR_PLUGINS/jboss/services/oracle-java-7
  $ curl -X POST -H "X-Coopr-UserId:admin"\
      -d @/tmp/oracle-java-7 http://$COOPR_SERVER:$COOPR_PORT/v1/coopr/services

-Configure JBoss AS Service in Cask Coopr
+Configure JBoss AS Service in Coopr
 ----------------------------------------------
-Now that we have installed the scripts and dependent services, we must configure the JBoss AS service within Cask Coopr and then define a cluster template to enable Coopr provisioning of JBoss AS clusters.
+Now that we have installed the scripts and dependent services, we must configure the JBoss AS service within Coopr and then define a cluster template to enable Coopr provisioning of JBoss AS clusters.
 This configuration can be achieved using either the Coopr Admin UI or Webservices.

 The following adds service 'jboss' to the service list.